The Minnesota RollerGirls hold open tryouts once a year in the spring. This year's tryouts are on Saturday, May 24, 2014 from 10am - 2pm.

 - You must sign up for the Minnesota RollerGirls recruits message board and register for each clinic in advance.
 Contact email@example.com to get signed up.

-- Need to have personal insurance and bring a copy of your insurance card for our files (first clinic only).
+- You must have personal insurance and bring a copy of your insurance card for our files (first clinic only).

-- Must be eligible to try out (will be 21 by tryouts) and bring a copy of your ID for our files (first clinic only).
+- You must be eligible to try out (will be 21 by June 1, 2014) and bring a copy of your ID for our files (first clinic only).

 - Must sign waivers/paperwork available here.